ivoklimsa/DockerVSB/lab-2/README.md

     Because the newly created volume is empty, Docker will copy over whatever existed in the container at `/var/lib/mysql` when the container starts.

-    Docker volumes are primatives just like images and containers.
+    Docker volumes are simple, just like images and containers.
 As such, they can be listed and removed in the same way.

 2. List the volumes on the Docker host